 You could land yourself all sorts of roles should you enter into the field of web development.
 Some of these roles include:

 - Web producer

 - Internet engineer

-IT security is a field that is very much on the rise with regards to popularity and job prospects, simply because more and more cybercriminals are crawling out of the woodwork each and every day.
-The more online criminals there are, the more call there is for experts that know how to tackle them and fend them off.
+IT security is a field that is very much on the rise with regard to popularity and job prospects, simply because more and more cybercriminals are crawling out of the woodwork each and every day.
+The more online criminals there are, the more call there is for experts who know how to tackle them and fend them off.